 Participation in NSSLHA offers many experiences that are important for job readiness and preparation for graduate school.
 For more information, contact SFSU NSSLHA at http://nsslhasf.webs.com/contactus.htm.

 There are many important dates to keep track of every semester.
 A CD Program Calendar has been developed to track all events and deadlines related to the CD program.
 It will be updated regularly.
 This is a Google Calendar that can sync with Outlook, Apple iCal, and Mozilla Sunbird.
 You'll never miss a CD event!

 There are many opportunities for clinical observation on campus.
-Check the clinical schedule to find out which clinics are being offered in the current semester.
-The clinical instructor for each clinic is listed in the schedule.
+Check in the CD office for the clinical schedule for thecurrent semester.
 Contact the clinical instructor to find out more about a particular clinic and to request observation.
 Keep track of your observation hours and get supervisor signatures using the Observation Clock Hours Form (SC-10.5).